vchi90/MeowMaze/README.md

   The recursive abstraction can check for a treasure throughout a given path (or direction).

 ## English Algorithm and/or Pseudocode.
   Base case: if treasure found {solved}.
-Snapshot(?)
+(Snapshot(?))
-             else {backtrack}.
+             \nelse {backtrack}.
 Somehow find if maze has been thoroughly traversed and failed if so, then return false.

   Recursive case: If there is a split, invoke recursive abstraction for each of the paths.